swcarpentry/web-data-python/reference.md

 :   A software library and associated tool or tools
     that helps programmers write short tests for their code and run them systematically.

+wrapper:
+:   A function that is "wrapped around" something
+    to process that thing's output in some way.